ewilansky/devops_demo/README.md

    secrets directory and files created.
 Please add passwords
    ```

+   >Note: If you are unable to run this script because of your powershell execution policy, you have two choices.
+Either allow the script to run unrestricted or manually create the secrets directory and all files specified in the script.
+To change your powershell execution policy, search the web for powershell set-executionpolicy.

 #### OS X and Windows

 For this demo, use your favorite text editor to write the following credential values to the first line of the file.
 Be careful to not add spaces to the end of the values you enter.
 Note in a non-demonstration environment, be sure to use different credentials.